-- ‘Hotplugging’ is a feature where Selendroid can detect and recognise new devices plugged into it.
-Hence, we can remove and add new devices on the go, i.e. while tests are running.
+- ‘Hotplugging’ is a feature where Selendroid can detect and recognize new devices plugged into it.
+Hence, we can remove and add new devices on the go, i.e., while tests are running.

 - It can inspect the elements on the UI with the help of a built-in inspector.

 - It supports Selenium WebDriver compatible programming languages- Java, C#, Python, etc.